Getting Started with Arcade Tiled RPG¶

 Create Script File¶

-Create assets/scripts/village_scripts.json:
+Create assets/data/scripts/village.json:

 {